juroberttyb/blog/src/notification_api.md

   border-radius: 12px;
 " src="./img/notif_trace.png"></img>

-6) by more investigation, we findout that this for loop indeed use a new db connection to fetch user each iteration, so we decide to refactor this into a single db query
+Looking down the code, we findout that this loop create a new db connection each iteration, so we start to refactor this into a single query

 ```
 // GetByUser ...